 The most common scalp conditions include:

 - Dandruff/Seborrheic Dermatitis: This happens when dead skin cells build up on the scalp causing flaky, scaly patches.
-It can be controlled with shampoos that contain active ingredients such as zinc pyrithione, salicylic acid, or
+It can be controlled with shampoos that contain active ingredients such as zinc pyrithione or salicylic acid2

 - Scalp Psoriasis: This itchy skin condition causes red scaly patches on the scalp and may lead to patchy hair loss.
 Medicated shampoos containing coal tar or the antifungal ketoconazole can help control flare-ups of this scalp condition.

 - Ringworm: This is a common fungal infection which causes scaly rings and patchy hair loss.
-Fortunately, it is easily managed with an anti-fungal shampoo containing selenium sulfide.
+Fortunately, it is easily managed with an anti-fungal shampoo containing selenium sulfide.3

-Dandruff is actually caused by Malassezia globosa.
-These fungal organisms feed on dead skin cells and the oils secreted by hair follicles and can actually impede hair growth.
-One study found that using anti-fungal ketoconazole shampoo alongside finasteride improved androgenetic alopecia (or male pattern baldness) more than using finasteride alone.
+Dandruff is actually caused by Malassezia globosa.4 These fungal organisms feed on dead skin cells and the oils secreted by hair follicles and can actually impede hair growth.
+One study found that using anti-fungal ketoconazole shampoo alongside finasteride improved androgenetic alopecia (or male pattern baldness) more than using finasteride alone.5

 The Right Shampoo for Different Hair Types